aerogear/offix-android/docs/README.md

 ## Limitations

-1. No UI Bindings, you will have to update your UI manually.
-2. The library only supports apollo-android for the time being.
+1. The library only supports apollo-android for the time being.

 ## Features in Development

-1. Adding Conflict Resolution mechanism to the library.
+1. Adding Offline Support when the app is in background.
-2. Leveraging Offline Support to nested schema structure.

 ## Contributing